 Under the German Civil Code claims in respect of construction contracts become statute-barred after two years in relation to works whose result consists in the manufacture, maintenance or alteration of a moveable asset or in the rendering of planning or monitoring services for this purpose, and after five years in relation to works whose result consists in the manufacture, maintenance or alteration of a building or works consisting of planning or monitoring services for this purpose, and apart from this, after the regular limitation period of three years.

 Where the contracting parties have agreed to apply the contracting rules for the procurement of public works (VOB/B) it is common not to apply the warranty periods specified there of between one and four years depending on the type of work.
 In derogation of the VOB/B the parties often agree on different periods on a case-by-case-basis, namely:

 In maintenance contracts, the parties usually agree on longer warranty periods.
 Although in principle the parties are free to agree on warranty periods, indefinite warranty periods or periods of an unreasonable length will not be effective.
 It is therefore better to agree on the usual time periods.

 In Hong Kong, limitation periods are imposed by statute, primarily the Limitation Ordinance (Cap.
 347 of the Laws of Hong Kong).
 There are different limitation periods for different types of cause of action.
-For example, the limitation period is six years for a normal contract claim, but 12 years if the contract was created by deed (this is a special way of executing a contract and most building contracts are executed in this way).
+For example, the limitation period is six years for a normal contract claim, but twelve years if the contract was created by deed (this is a special way of executing a contract and most building contracts are executed in this way).

 In a contract claim, the limitation period will run from the date when the contract was breached.
 It will thus be necessary to determine whether or not the limitation period has expired.
 If it has, the claimant may be barred from bringing a claim against the alleged wrongdoer.
 By the same token, if a claim is brought out of time, the defendant will be able to plead the defence of limitation.